Sumeya-hussein/graduation-quantum-project/README.md

 # RSA-32 & Quantum Attack Demo

 ## Description
-This project provides a complete end-to-end demonstration of how a toy 32-bit RSA implementation can be used for “secure” messaging between two classical endpoints (Alice ↔ Bob), then broken by Shor’s quantum factoring algorithm.
-It also shows why Quantum Key Distribution (QKD) is the only truly future-proof key exchange method in the face of scalable quantum computers.
+This project provides a complete end-to-end demonstration of how a toy **32-bit RSA** implementation can be used for “secure” messaging between two classical endpoints (Alice ↔ Bob), then broken by **Shor’s quantum factoring algorithm**.
+It also shows why **Quantum Key Distribution (QKD)** is the only truly future-proof key exchange method in the face of scalable quantum computers.

+---

 ## Features
 - **Classical RSA-32 pipeline**
-  • 16-bit prime generation & 32-bit keypair
+  - 16-bit prime generation & 32-bit keypair
-  • Message padding, encryption & decryption
+  - Message padding, encryption & decryption
 - **Secure channel simulation**
-  • Alice encrypts “HELLO BOB!”, Bob decrypts it
+  - Alice encrypts `HELLO BOB!`, Bob decrypts it
 - **Quantum payload preparation**
-  • Export public modulus & ciphertext for attack
+  - Export public modulus & ciphertext for attack
 - **Shor’s algorithm demo**
-  • Factors N=15 on a local simulator
+  - Factors `N = 15` on a local simulator
-  • Hardware-ready hook for 32-bit modulus
+  - Hardware-ready hook for 32-bit modulus
 - **Reproducible environment**
-  • Python 3.8 virtualenv
+  - Python 3.8 virtualenv
-  • Qiskit 0.25.0 + Terra 0.17.0, Aer 0.8.0, Aqua 0.9.0, Ignis 0.6.0, IBMQ-Provider 0.12.2
+  - Qiskit 0.25.0 + Terra 0.17.0, Aer 0.8.0, Aqua 0.9.0, Ignis 0.6.0, IBMQ-Provider 0.12.2

+---

 ## Prerequisites
 - **System Python 3.x** (for classical demos)
 - **Python 3.8** (for quantum demo)
-  Install via your package manager or [deadsnakes PPA on Ubuntu]
+  *Install via your OS package manager or the deadsnakes PPA on Ubuntu*
 - **Git** (to clone the repo)

+---

 ## Installation